IvyNozaki/badgoosebanking/README.md

 ## **Road Map**

-1. Allow save data to store in local storage.
+1. Store all data in a database.
 2. Improve mobile view optimization.
 3. Add logic to have the homepage greeting to just the first name and not the whole name.
 4. Add logic to allow user to choose which account to be logged in as after adding an account.